vapor/blog/Content/posts/toolbox-rewrite.md

 The new Toolbox is written in Swift 6, so we can use the latest language features and improvements, such as Swift Testing for unit tests and Swift Format for code linting.

+This rewrite is another step towards embracing the Swift ecosystem, while also providing the best tools for the Vapor community.

 ## New features and backwards compatibility

 All templates that worked with the old Toolbox, including [Vapor's official template](https://github.com/vapor/template) and all existing custom templates, should continue to work with the new version.